-The TLC can help with instructional design, curriculum design and universal design (accessibility), whether you are creating a brand new course, revising an existing course, or designing a training for your staff, we're here to help!
+The TLC can help with instructional design, curriculum design and universal design (accessibility), whether you are creating a brand new course, revising an existing course, or designing training for your staff, we're here to help!
 We believe that all learning at CCD should reflect best practices in effective teaching strategies as well as advance CCD's mission of creating a supportive and inclusive environment.

-Campus is EAB’s advisor communication platform.
+Navigate is EAB’s advisor communication platform.
 EAB allows for more efficient and targeted communications from advisors to specific groups of students.

 Curated sites offering OER in a variety of subjects

 WebEx is a webinar tool to use in classroom instruction and meetings.
 For example, faculty can use it to hold synchronous internal office hours with students and staff can use it for meetings and conferences.
 In emergency situations, WebEx can even be used to host live, synchronous sessions of your classes over an extended period of time.

 Use the documents below to familiarize yourself with CCD's Digital Storytelling tool.
 Faculty and students can use WeVideo to create a robust multimedia experience with assignments For more information, see the Media Services - Digital Storytelling page.

 Our multidisciplinary committee is available for presentations and workshops for entire departments as well as a small group or one on one sessions on the following topics: